mrward/monodevelop-csharp-interactive/README.md

 From the View menu select Pads - C# Interactive.

-The C# Interactive window provides access to the Mono C# REPL.
+The C# Interactive window provides access to the C# REPL.
 The REPL is run in process with the IDE so you can access and interact with types running in the IDE.

 ![C# Interactive window](doc/images/CSharpInteractiveWindow.png)

-The REPL includes two extra commands which are not available in the Mono C# REPL by default:

-  - clear()
-     - Clears the C# interactive window
-  - Inspect(object)
-     - Displays the object in the Object Inspector window

 # Object Inspector window

-From the C# REPL window when you use the `Inspect` method the object passed will be open int the Object Inspector window.
+From the C# REPL window when you use the `#!inspect` method the object passed will be open int the Object Inspector window.

 ![Object Inpsector window](doc/images/ObjectInspectorWindow.png)